JamesChenSH/frost/README.md

 ## Current development specifications

-This repository uses the nightly build of Zig, using [Zig Version Manager (ZVM)](https://www.zvm.app/).
+This repository uses the latest stable build of Zig 0.14.0, using [Zig Version Manager (ZVM)](https://www.zvm.app/).

 After installing ZVM, to download and use the latest stable build, `0.14.0`, run: